Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Kyle Evans - Stephens, Inc.

 Great.
 And I like the new segments.
 Within magazine, it looks like there's a print digital bundle component of that.
-How much of this 64% of total that is magazines is still digital?
-And is that a growing (38:04)?
+How much of the 64% of total that is magazines is still digital?
+And is that a growing piece inside?

 Susana D'Emic - Time, Inc.

 Yes.
 So, within the magazine, so it's not our segment.
 These are just our sources of revenue.
 We operate in one segment under Time, Inc., so I just want to clarify that.
 But within the print magazine, it's all print revenues.
-And then digital magazine subscriptions where we have subscribers that have paid digitally, that's in digital.
+And then digital magazine subscriptions, so where we have subscribers that have paid digitally, that's in digital.

 Kyle Evans - Stephens, Inc.